 Written By Neel Burton Originally Appeared In Psychology Today

-If you are able to incorporate eudaimonia and it’s magic into your life, you will see how your life changes for the better.
-Happiness is important in life, but sometimes contentment and fulfillment is more crucial.
+If you are able to incorporate eudaimonia and its magic into your life, you will see how your life changes for the better.
+Happiness is important in life, but sometimes contentment and fulfillment are more crucial.
 The more you are able to work on how you think, and can handle your emotions in the best way possible, the closer you will be to experiencing eudaimonia in your life.